The Bankrate promise

 If you can’t get a preapproval, ask the lender why you were denied.
 If it’s an issue you can remedy, like an error on your credit report that’s causing the lender to reject your application, you can address that right away and seek preapproval again when it’s resolved.

 If your credit score is too low or other financial roadblocks prevent you from being preapproved, you can work to improve those areas, too.
 Raise your credit score by making payments on time and paying down (or paying off) your debt load, for example, or lower your debt ratio by finding a way to increase your income.
-Depending on your situation, this could take time, but it’ll go a long way.

 Some lenders have very stringent qualifying criteria, so another option is to work with a different, more flexible lender.
 If you’re an account holder with a local bank or member of a credit union, these institutions might be more willing to work with you to get you preapproved.